An Overview of the Quilting Used on T-shirt Quilts

 Things We Rarely Trace

 If there is a very thick embroidery or layering of fabrics on a block, we will avoid doing a tracing on that block.
 For example, some hockey jerseys are really thick and have many different layers and embroidery.
-Many times my machine can’t quilt on the design at all because it’s just too thick.
+Many times our machine can’t quilt on the design at all because it’s just too thick.
 In these cases we do as little quilting as we can get away with on the block.

 Words

-long-arm machine quilting on a T-shirt quilt by Too Cool T-shirt QuiltsSometimes a quilt will have lack of images that have been traced because the designs on the shirts don’t lend themselves well to tracing.
+Sometimes a quilt will have lack of images to traced because the designs on the shirts don’t lend themselves well to tracing.
 In this case we turn to words.
 Many shirts have a large grouping of words that can be traced easily enough to make up for the lack of other designs within the quilt.
 But note, the words will show up backwards on the back of the quilt!

 We hope this quick breakdown has helped you understand why some things on your quilt were traced and others were not.